Soft Skills Training your Contact Center Representatives Need

 - Achievers – your dream agents, who meet or exceed performance demands and have a strong desire to improve and grow

-Showing your employees how growth and change is not just necessary but absolutely possible is the first step on the path to improvement.
+Showing your employees how growth and change is not just necessary but absolutely possible is the first step on the path to soft skills training improvement.
 Poor performers, given appropriate attention and proper feedback, can benefit from managerial attention, but how much time is too much time to spend on someone who doesn’t seem to want to learn?